dotnet/linker/docs/error-codes.md

 #### `IL2025`: Duplicate preserve of 'member' in 'XML document location'

 - The XML descriptor marks for preservation the member or type 'member' more than once.

+#### `IL2026`: Calling method annotated with `RequiresUnreferencedCodeAttribute`

+- The linker found a call to a method which is annotated with `RequiresUnreferencedCodeAttribute` which can break functionality of a trimmed application.